-Friday, March 31, 2023 1 to 2pm estdaVinci Art Science Roundtable - What Are The Different Types of Art Science Collaboration? daVinci Art Science Roundtable - In-Person Version Members of the daVinci Art Science Roundtable will be having a conversation about "Freedom through Art and Science".
+Friday, July 14, 2023 1 to 2pm estdaVinci Art Science Roundtable - Freedom through Art and Science daVinci Art Science Roundtable Members of the daVinci Art Science Roundtable will be having a conversation about "Freedom through Art and Science".
 Join us for this...

-Friday, March 10, 2023 1 to 2pm estdaVinci Art Science Roundtable - Visual Thinking - Part 2 daVinci Art Science Roundtable - On-Line Version Members of the daVinci Art Science Roundtable will be having a conversation about "Night at the Vatican".
+Friday, June 9, 2023 1 to 2pm estNight at the Vatican: The Key to Art and Science daVinci Art Science Roundtable Members of the daVinci Art Science Roundtable will be having a conversation about "Night at the Vatican".
 Join us for this free event on Friday, June 9,...